Gran Museo de Chichén Itzá: Description

 The museum offers an immersive experience into the history of Chichén Itzá, one of the most important cities of the Maya civilization.
-Through more than 540 archaeological pieces and lots, visitors can explore the development of this city, which controlled the northern Yucatán Peninsula for over 300 years.
-Among the highlights are replicas of the hidden substructure beneath "El Castillo" and various sculptures of Chac Mool.
+Through more than 540 archaeological pieces and lots, visitors can explore the development of this city.

-The museum is part of the Visitor Attention Center (Catvi), built in the context of the Maya Train project.
-It covers an area of 3,400 square meters, housing exhibition halls, spaces for cultural activities, workshops, conferences, and a gastronomic center promoting local cuisine, where the Mayan language is spoken with the support of a linguist.

 Exhibitions and themes

 The museographic script is based on studies by the INAH Yucatán Center and the Chichén Itzá Archaeological Project.
 The exhibition is organized into 14 thematic axes: